"Escape from Taliban" author shot dead in Afghanistan

 During their 1996-2001 reign, the Taliban banned women from education, voting and most work, and they were not allowed to leave their homes without permission and a male escort.

-Banerjee, from Kolkata, moved to Afghanistan in 1989 after marrying Khan, an Afghan businessman.
+Banerjee, from Kolkata, moved to Afghanistan in 1989 after marrying Afghan businessman Jaanbaz Khan.
 She converted to Islam and changed her name to Sayed Kamala.

 She opened a dispensary providing medicine, but her life changed dramatically in 1993, when the Taliban emerged in southern Afghanistan after years of war.